-1. ALLOWABLE COSTS
+1. Allowable Costs

 All expenditures must be allowable, allocable, and reasonable in accordance with the applicable Federal cost principles.
 Pursuant to 2 C.F.R. § 910.352, the cost principles in the Federal Acquisition Regulations (48 C.F.R.
-Part 31.2) apply to for-profit entities.
+Part 31.2) apply to for-profit entities (small businesses and large businesses).
 The cost principles contained in 2 C.F.R.
-Part 200, Subpart E apply to all entities other than for-profits.
+Part 200; Subpart E apply to all entities other than for-profits.